Rounding it up

 Some annual fee credit cards come with a lower interest rate.
 The upfront fee you pay for the card in the form of an annual fee may make the card an unappealing option at first.
 But do the math and you may find out the card could cost less over time because of its lower interest.
 It goes without saying, however, that regardless of any interest rate, you should always try to pay off your balance on time to avoid accruing interest.

 Other annual fee credit cards offer perks in the form of travel rewards, rental car insurance, cash back rewards, or even grocery rewards.
 Whether get your value-for-money from those perks will depend on your lifestyle.
 Let’s say your work requires you to travel frequently.
 In that case, it might make sense to sign up for a credit card with an annual fee that includes points for travel as the rewards you collect would be more than what you pay for the annual fee.
-Similarly, if you are someone who spends a considerable amount on food, then a card that offers cash back at grocery stores or restaurants may also be an appealing option (KOHO Premium, anyone?).
+Similarly, if you are someone who spends a considerable amount on food, then a card that offers cash back at grocery stores or restaurants may also be an appealing option (KOHO Extra, anyone?).

 To sum it up, annual fee credit cards are worth it only if the benefits you get in return outshine the cost that you incur.
 Try this simple litmus test to see if getting a credit card with an annual fee makes sense for you: ask yourself if you would need to change your lifestyle in order to take advantage of the perks offered by the card.
 If the answer is yes, you’re probably better off without the card.